 We love this simple and delicious Spiced Roasted Cauliflower Head Recipe

-📚 Butternut squash healthy recipes
+📚 Butternut squash recipes

 - Roasted butternut squash pasta

 - Creamy roasted butternut squash risotto

 - Vegan pumpkin tahini soup, pumpkin pancakes, pumpkin hummus, and pumpkin overnight oats (these recipes also work with butternut squash)